Elena Botts v. Johns Hopkins University

 If you send an objection, it is not necessary for you to come to Court to talk about it, but you may do so at your own expense or pay your own lawyer to attend.
 As long as you mailed your written objection on time, the Court will consider it.
 If you do attend the hearing, it is possible that you will not be permitted to speak unless you timely object in writing as described above and notify the Court of your intention to appear at the fairness hearing.

-• The Court has granted approval of the Addendum to the Settlement in December 2023.
+• The Court has granted preliminary approval of the Second Addendum to the Settlement on April 9, 2024.
 The Court ultimately considered whether the terms of the settlement were fair, reasonable, and adequate – after reviewing submissions by the Parties, which are publicly available via Pacer.gov and will be posted on the Important Documents page of the Settlement Website.

 • More details are in the Settlement Agreement, which can be found on the Important Documents page of the Settlement Website.